jorndorff/Intro-ProblemSet1-StarterCode/README.md

 The Problems
 ------------
 ### get_gcf
-Create a function called get_gcf that takes two integer arguments.
+Create a function called get_gcf that takes two positive integer arguments.
 Your function should return an int that is the greatest common factor of the two arguments.

 ### largest
 Create a function called largest that takes in four ints and returns the one that is the largest.